gkweston/data-soccer/README.md

 Automated soccer game to experiment with modeling human behavior in a digital environment, then designing processes that may model similar behaviors without explicit algorithms.
 Focusing specifically on teamwork traits.
 The Unity Engine is utilized as a platform because of its accessabillity, which defaults to C#.

 # Overview
 Various traits are necessary among human teams to effectively complete tasks as a cohensive unit.
 If similar traits may be implemented in a digital environment, they may facillitate a more efficient execution of end goals.
 This project will approach how these traits can effectively be implemented from a computing standpoint.
 If these processes provide data that can allow for the isolation of trends, then an automated approach will be designed to "train" these traits in a system without explicitly writing code to achieve those ends.
-Explicit code is loosely defined here as direct classes, functions or conditionals which dictate the program's actions.
+Explicit code is loosely defined here as direct structures, functions, conditionals or otherwise which dictate the program's actions.
 >So, normal code right?

 Yes, but no. If you're coding a dart's path, and script it to traverse a vector directly in line to the target, that's the explicit code the final stage of this project aims to avoid.
-Instead we can give the system a range of directions and magnitudes that it can pseudo-randomly "pick," and nudge it in the right direction if it stumbles upon one which gets the dart close.
+Instead we can give the system a range of directions and magnitudes that it can pseudo-randomly "pick from," and nudge it in the right direction if it stumbles upon one which gets the dart close.
 >Like strengthening a pathway between nodes in a neural-network...

 Bull's-eye!